dbeaudoinfortin/SandBoxSimulator/README.md

   - Random Distribution
   - Polynomial Distribution
 - Per-Object Interaction Control (Which Affects What and Which is Affected by What)
-- Groupings of Objects (With Prodcedure Generation of Quantity)
+- Groupings of Objects (With Procedural Generation of Quantity)

 **Lighting Types**
 - Directional Lights